nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 ```

  * _bootstrap_: Path to the script that contains the bootstrap for the plugin (optional)
  * _pageResources_: A list of JavaScript and CSS resourced that should be added to all portal pages.
-They can be added
-   to the header or footer (location) and can also be inlined.
-The (optional) rule property refers to a rule in the
+   They can be static or dynamically generated.
+And they can be added to the header or footer (location)
-   instantiated plugin (bootstrap), see below.
+   and also be inlined.
+The (optional) rule property refers to a rule in the instantiated plugin (bootstrap), see below.
  * _defaultConfig.order_: The weight of the resources- the higher it is the **later** they will be added to the page (Default: 1000)
  * _defaultConfig.resourcesRoot_: The root for all resources (can be a local path or an HTTP url)